Can I Trust the Lord to Supply My Needs?

 The prophet Isaiah also wrote, "And the Lord has laid on him the iniquity of us all" (Isaiah 53:6).

 "A shepherd will protect his sheep," says Sara, 9.
-"It's just like having kids wander off.
-They need a dad to protect them."
+"It's just like having kids wander off."

-Yes, we're good at wandering off on our own trails.
-After denying the Lord Jesus for the third time during his trial, the Apostle Peter was "cast" or knocked off his feet by doubt, self-pity and guilt.
+We're good at wandering off on our own trails.
+After denying the Lord Jesus three times, the Apostle Peter was "cast" or knocked off his feet by doubt, self-pity and guilt.

 Three times, the Good Shepherd asked Peter, "Do you love me?"
 Three times, Peter affirmed his love for the Lord.
-Twice, the Lord replied, "Feed my sheep," and once, he said, "Shepherd my sheep."
+Twice, the Lord replied, "Feed my sheep," and once, he said, "Shepherd my sheep" (John 21:15-17).

-The Lord knows exactly what is needed to restore us to fellowship with him and useful service to others when we're cast down and depressed over real or imagined failures.
+The Lord knows how to restore us to fellowship with him and useful service to others when we're cast down and depressed over real or imagined failures.
 Those who stay close to the shepherd will experience his protection and provision.

 The following variation of Psalm 23:1 from an anonymous 6-year-old might help the next time failure knocks you down: "The Lord is my shepherd; I shall want him."